By: William C. “Bubba” Head, Marietta DUI Lawyer

 An alleged improper lane change on Paces Ferry Road in Marietta, GA shortly after 2:00 AM on a very cold February night in 2015 led to a DUI arrest in the Vinings area of Cobb County, GA.
 A veteran Cobb County DUI task force lieutenant initially had the patrol car video camera running without the audio function activated.
 The Cobb County Police car was in the left lane of the two travel lanes of Paces Ferry Road.

-The Cobb County patrol vehicle’s path to the right-hand turn lane (there are two left turn lanes to go onto Cumberland Parkway) was smooth, straight, uninterrupted, and no braking or diversion from the path was detectable.
+The Cobb County patrol vehicle’s path to the right-hand turn lane (there are two left turn lanes to go onto Cumberland Parkway) was smooth, straight, and uninterrupted with no braking or diversion from the path being detectable.
 Yet, while sitting at a red light (with no other vehicle visible in the left lane of the two left-turning lanes), the lieutenant turned on the audio portion of his DUI video system.

 Then, he activated his left turn signal, and the rhythmic clicking began.
 Very little traffic was coming from any direction at that late hour.